|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Long-term trend: [See CPB long-term trend chart] A long-term downtrend had started on September 10, 2024 at 52.81 and reached 29.39 on July 10, 2025.
-CPB lost 23.42 points, or 44.35%, in 43 weeks.
-The chart has formed a Falling Channel chart pattern.
-The price is near the trend resistance line (30.53).
-The resistance is usually stronger when technical indicators are overbought.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with price testing the trend resistance line in a long-term trend.
+Long-term trend: [See CPB long-term trend chart] A long-term downtrend had started on September 10, 2024 at 52.81 and reached 20.32 on April 9, 2026.
+CPB lost 32.49 points, or 61.52%, in 82 weeks.
+The chart has formed a Falling Wedge chart pattern.
+The downtrend support line (21.82) is broken, while daily and weekly technical indicators are oversold.
+Downtrend is exhausted and trend reversal is possible soon.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a long-term trend.

-Medium-term trend: [See CPB medium-term trend chart] A medium-term downtrend had started on September 24, 2025 at 34.18 and reached 29.61 on November 4, 2025.
-CPB lost 4.57 points, or 13.37%, in 5 weeks.
-The chart has formed a Descending Triangle chart pattern.
-The downtrend resistance line (29.52) is broken.
-A broken support is considered to be a long-term bullish signal.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend resistance line in a medium-term trend.
+Medium-term trend: [See CPB medium-term trend chart] A medium-term downtrend had started on February 13, 2026 at 29.99 and reached 20.32 on April 9, 2026.
+CPB lost 9.67 points, or 32.24%, in 7 weeks.
+The chart has formed a Falling Wedge chart pattern.
+The trend support level is at 20.29 and resistance is at 21.05.
+A Falling Wedge is a triangle formation with a noticeable slant to the downside.
+It represents the loss of a downside momentum on each successive low and has a bullish bias.
+The Falling wedge usually marks a reversal in a downtrend.
+In an uptrend a falling wedge is considered to be a continuation pattern.
+Use the following link to access a Falling Wedge chart pattern help, or use a Technical Stock Screener to see the list of stocks with Falling Wedge pattern in a medium-term trend.

-Weekly Technical Indicators: [See CPB weekly technical indicators chart] Weekly Williams' Percentage Range is oversold.
-Use the Technical Stock Screener to see the list of stocks with weekly oversold Williams' Percentage Range.
+Weekly Technical Indicators: [See CPB weekly technical indicators chart] Weekly Williams' Percentage Range and Lane's Stochastic are strongly oversold.
+Use the Technical Stock Screener to see the list of stocks with weekly strongly oversold Williams' Percentage Range and Lane's Stochastic.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
-Use the following link to access Williams' Percentage Range help.
-The weekly MACD line is above its signal line since August 1, 2025.
-The distance between MACD and the signal line is low and getting smaller.
+Use the following links to access Lane's Stochastic and Williams' Percentage Range help.
+The weekly MACD line is below its signal line since March 6, 2026.
+This is an indication that the medium-term trend is down.
+The distance between MACD and the signal line is near its high and getting bigger.
+It indicates that the current medium-term downtrend is strong.
 Use the following link to access a MACD help.

 | |